-The individuals who can request a Community Trigger are the victim of ASB, another person acting on behalf of the victim such as a carer or family member, MP or councillor.
-The victim can be an individual, a business or community group.
+- A victim of Antisocial Behaviour (ASB), or a person acting on behalf of the victim (such as a carer or family member, MP or councillor) or professional person.

 - Provide victims and witnesses of ASB with a comprehensive action plan for how the ASB will be addressed.